 Why we homeschool . . . and think you should too!

-However, it isn’t for our family.
 We, like so many others, homeschool because it is the right fit for our family.
-We enjoy the freedom of scheduling, curriculum, and teaching our kids what we think they need to learn in order to face the big bad world out there.
+We enjoy the freedom of scheduling, curriculum, and teaching our kids what we think they need to learn in order to survive and thrive as adults.

 In fact, I think homeschooling is so awesome that I think many more families should do it!
 Think I’m crazy?
 Here are my 5 reasons we homeschool and you think you should too!!